hymnsrepo/hymnsrepo-site/content/hymns/whom-do-you-seek.md

 Whom do you seek?
 Why do you weep?**

 1. I seek the one who brings peace to my people,
-   He whole gentleness touches my heart.
+   He whose gentleness touches my heart.
    He speaks still in the depths of my being
    How I pray that we never shall part!
 1. I seek the one who shows love for all nations